-Note from Jane: This is an extended version of a piece that originally ran in The Hot Sheet, an email newsletter for authors that I run in partnership with Porter Anderson.
+Note from Jane: This is an extended version of a piece that originally ran in The Hot Sheet, my paid email newsletter for authors.

 Last year, the New York Times dubbed JellyBooks “Moneyball for Book Publishers.”